riipon1/rock-paper-scissors/README.md

 ## User Experience (UX)

 - The game's aim is to provide users with an engaging and entertaining experience as they play the classic Rock paper scissors game against the computer - with a user-friendly interface users can enjoy hours of fun and excitement.
--   The game has sleek and modern design with clear visual RPS choices
+- The game has sleek and modern design with clear visual RPS choices.
-- Responsive layout for seamless experience on all devices
+- Responsive layout for seamless experience on all devices.
+- Dynamic animations and vial effects for result display button when clicked.

 ## User Goals

+- Ensured the game has reponsiveness and compatibility across various devices.
+- The game has simple and intuitive interface for making choices during the game.
+- keeping users engaged with aminations and visual effect for

 ## Designs
 ### colors